Sympathy for the Devil: Recording

-Aftermath

-In an interview with Creem, Jagger said, "[When people started taking us as devil worshippers], I thought it was a really odd thing, because it was only one song, after all.
-It wasn't like it was a whole album, with lots of occult signs on the back.
-People seemed to embrace the image so readily, [and] it has carried all the way over into heavy metal bands today.
-Some people have made a living out of doing this; for example, Jimmy Page."
+Legacy

 Of the change in public perception the band experienced after the song's release, Richards said in a 1971 interview with Rolling Stone, "Before, we were just innocent kids out for a good time, they're saying, 'They're evil, they're evil.'
 Oh, I'm evil, really?
 So that makes you start thinking about evil ...
 What is evil?
 Half of it, I don't know how many people think of Mick as the devil or as just a good rock performer or what?
 There are black magicians who think we are acting as unknown agents of Lucifer and others who think we are Lucifer.
 Everybody's Lucifer."

-Hunter S. Thompson and his attorney Oscar Zeta Acosta kept replaying the song hundreds of times during their drug-induced Chevy ride to Las Vegas in 1971 to maintain focus whilst high on class A drugs.
+Hunter S. Thompson and his attorney Oscar Zeta Acosta kept replaying the song hundreds of times during their drug-induced road trip to Las Vegas in 1971 to maintain focus whilst high.
 In Thompson's novel, Fear and Loathing in Las Vegas and the film of the same name, the song is referenced several times.